 Uvalde officials release 911 call and records trove related to shooting at Robb Elementary School

 A massive trove of audio and video recordings including a 911 call connected to the May 2022 shooting at Robb Elementary School were released by Uvalde officials Saturday after a prolonged legal fight.
-The Associated Press and other news organizations brought a lawsuit after the officials initially refused to publicly release the information.
+It was the result of a legal settlement involving major news organizations, including CBS News, after officials initially refused to publicly release the information.

-"Maybe he could listen to me because he does listen to me, everything I tell him he does listen to me," the man, who identified himself as Armando Ramos, said on the 911 call.
+"Maybe he could listen to me because he does listen to me, everything I tell him he does listen to me," the man, who identified himself as Armando Ramos, the uncle of the shooter, said on the 911 call.
 "Maybe he could stand down or do something to turn himself in," Ramos said, his voice cracking.

 The caller told the dispatcher that the shooter, identified as 18-year-old Salvador Ramos, was with him at his house the night before.
-He said his nephew stayed with him in his bedroom all night, and told him that he was upset because his grandmother was "bugging" him.
+Armando Ramos told the dispatcher his nephew had stayed with him in his bedroom all night and had told him that he was upset because his grandmother was "bugging" him.

 The call came in about 1 p.m. on May 24, 2022, about 10 minutes after the shooting had stopped.
 Salvador Ramos was fatally shot by authorities at 12:50 p.m.
 He had entered the school at 11:33 a.m., officials said.